Ljubomir Czajkowsky: Career in Kolomyia

 Lubomyr's first tennis coach was Oleksandr Kulchytsky.

 In 1932, at the age of 14, he first took part in tennis competitions in Kolomyia, in which 7 of the best tennis players from Lviv performed.
 In the final, he met with M. Drohomyretsky from Lviv, and during the 5th set with a score of 9:9, the game was ended due to high air temperature and both were declared winners.
 In the same year, he won tennis competitions in Chernivtsi and Stanislaviv, and in 1933 he won the junior championship in Lviv in singles.

 In 1934, he triumphed at the Galician Tennis Championship, held in Stanislaviv: then Lubomyr Chaykivsky took first place in singles, doubles (together with Roman Selskyi) and mixed (together with Sonya Mogilnytska).

-In 1935 he joined the Polish club "Pogoń Lwów", and in August he took part in the Open (International) Championship of Poland in Warsaw, where he lost in the semifinals to J. Tlochynski in the singles category, while becoming a finalist in the doubles competition (together with V. Kurman).
+In 1935 he joined the Polish club "Pogoń Lwów", and in August he took part in the Open (International) Championship of Poland in Warsaw, where he lost in the semifinals to.
+I. Tłoczyński in the singles category, while becoming a finalist in the doubles competition (together with V. Kurman).
 In autumn, he became the champion of the Open Championship of Lviv in the junior singles category.